 If you have been injured by someone’s wrongful or negligent actions in Texas, you may have the right to file a civil lawsuit to seek financial recovery for the losses you have suffered.
 Among the many rules governing personal injury lawsuits are statutes of limitations, which place limits on how long an injured party has to bring about a lawsuit.

 Statutes of limitation rules are complex, however.
-While it is always best to contact a personal injury attorney as soon as possible after your injury to safeguard your right to seek financial recovery, you shouldn’t assume you can no longer seek compensation if you have waited.
-There are exceptions to the statute of limitation rules in Texas which could impact your case.
+While it is always best to contact an Austin personal injury attorney as soon as possible after your injury to safeguard your right to seek financial recovery, you shouldn’t assume you can no longer seek compensation if you have waited.
+There are exceptions to the statute of limitation rules in Texas that could impact your case.

 What’s The Statute of Limitations for Filing Personal Injury Cases in Texas?